marketconnect/api/README.md

 The API returns appropriate ConnectRPC error codes:
 - `CodeInternal`: For internal server errors
-- `CodeUnavailable`: When the Python API is unreachable
+- `CodeUnavailable`: When the Python CardCraftAI API is unreachable
 - `CodeInvalidArgument`: For malformed requests

 ## License